arujang/arujang/README.md

 - 👋 Hi, I’m @arujang
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning R, SAS, Python, SPSS
+- 🌱 Languages and tools: R, SAS, Python, SPSS

-- 📫 How to reach me @arujang
-- ⚡ Fun fact: i love knitting

 <!---
 arujang/arujang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.